theophile-bb/Spotify-ranking-an-analysis/README.md

 • Spotify Analysis.ipynb: This notebook is divided in 2 parts : the data cleaning and processing, and the analysis analysis process of Spotify's Top 200 charts to identify trends, such as the most streamed songs, artists, and genres over specific periods.

-• Spotify webapp.ipynb: This other notebook is dedicated to the Gradio webapp to visualize the songs by country.
+• Spotify webapp.ipynb: This other notebook is dedicated to the Gradio webapp to visualize songs by country.